Demi Lovato: 2022–2024: Holy Fvck and Revamped

-2025: It's Not That Deep
+2025–present: It's Not That Deep

 In October 2024, Lovato revealed that she was working on her next studio album, describing it as "not rock at all": "I've spent a year exploring with my sound".
 She added that she wrote "nothing but love songs and sexy songs because I'm in this really good place".
 Lovato starred alongside Rose Byrne, Dominic Sessa, Ariana DeBose, and Octavia Spencer in the Stephanie Laing-directed Tow, which premiered on June 7, 2025, at the 2025 Tribeca Festival and received positive reviews.
 She played a homeless pregnant woman named Nova.

 On August 1, 2025, Lovato released "Fast" as the lead single off her ninth album.
-The second single, "Here All Night", was released on September 12; the third single, titled "Kiss", was released on October 10, 2025.
+The second single, "Here All Night", was released on September 12; the third single, titled "Kiss", was released on October 10.
 The album, It's Not That Deep, was released on October 24, and debuted at number nine on the Billboard 200.
-To promote the album, Lovato performed in a one night only show at the Hollywood Palladium on October 25, 2025.
-She is also set to begin the It's Not That Deep Tour in support of it on April 8, 2026.
+To promote the album, Lovato performed in a one night only show at the Hollywood Palladium on October 25.
+She also began the It's Not That Deep Tour in support of it on April 13, 2026.

-Lovato is expected to release her own cookbook, One Plate at a Time, on March 31, 2026. it will be published by Flatiron Books, an imprint of Macmillan Publishers.
+Lovato released her own cookbook, One Plate at a Time, on March 31, 2026.
+It was published by Flatiron Books, an imprint of Macmillan Publishers.